scifigurmeet/devops/Provisioning/On-Premise Provisioning.md

 2. Visit `http://localhost:3001` and `http://localhost:3002` in your browser.
 Notice how each server has a unique hostname.

+**Interpretation:** Each Docker container represents a separate server in your on-premise infrastructure.
+In a real-world scenario, this would be equivalent to setting up multiple physical or virtual servers in your data center.
+The unique hostnames demonstrate that these are distinct server instances.

 ## Part 2: Server Templating

+### What is Server Templating?
+Server templating is the practice of creating a standardized server configuration that can be easily replicated.
+This ensures consistency across multiple servers and simplifies the provisioning process.

 ### Exercise 3: Creating a Server Template

+**Intention:** This exercise introduces the concept of server templating, allowing you to create servers with different roles based on a single template.

+**Steps:**

 1. Create a new file named `server-template.js`:
    ```javascript